Chorion Limited

 Chorion Limited was a multinational media production company with offices in London, New York, and Sydney.
 The company produced TV shows and feature films, and was best known for its portfolio of entertainment brands.
-These included children's characters such as Paddington Bear, Peter Rabbit, The Mr. Men, The Very Hungry Caterpillar, Olivia, Gaspard and Lisa and Noddy.
+These included children's characters such as Paddington Bear, Peter Rabbit, Mr. Men, The Very Hungry Caterpillar, Olivia, Gaspard and Lisa and Noddy.
 The company also owned the rights to the Agatha Christie Estate (including the Miss Marple and Poirot characters), Raymond Chandler, and Georges Simenon.

 Chorion existed initially as a diversified entertainment company, with a portfolio of Intellectual Property (IP) rights, live entertainment venues and commercial real estate.
 From 2002 onwards, the business was refocused towards heritage IP Rights management and media production.

 History

-1998–2002: Beginnings
+1995–1998: Beginnings

-Chorion was created on 4 April 1998 as a new name for the London-based entertainment and retail company, Trocadero PLC.
-The formation of the new company occurred at the same time as the acquisition of three London entertainment venues from Luminar PLC.
-The newly formed company owned a diverse range of assets in the entertainment industry, including the retail complex at the London Trocadero, the rights to the Enid Blyton literary estate, and several other entertainment venues, bars and nightclubs in the UK.
+In 1994, the Burford Group purchased the London Trocadero entertainment complex in Piccadilly Circus, London for £94 million Nick Leslau and Nigel Wray, the operators of the complex, branched off on their own and separated the Trocadero's operations as a stand-alone company in 1995, called Trocadero PLC.

+In January 1996, Trocadero PLC acquired Darrell Waters Ltd., the holding company for the estate of children's author Enid Blyton for £14.6 million.
+They soon formed a new subsidiary - Enid Blyton Ltd. to handle all intellectual properties, character brands, and media in Blyton's works.

+1998-2002: Rebranding as Chorion

+On 4 April 1998, Trocadero PLC was renamed as Chorion PLC, and under its new structure, both divisions of the company had expanded.
+The Bars & Nightclubs division acquired the London-based Oxygen, Zoo Bar/Venom, and Bar Madrid Nightclubs from Luminar PLC With their first nightclubs under their ownership, Chorion opened Tiger Tiger nightclub on London's Haymarket in late 1998.
+Tiger Tiger was the flagship of the company's nightclubs, with additional venues planned from 1999 onwards.

-In June 1998, Chorion acquired the rights to the Agatha Christie literary estate, with a vision of reviving the crime brand through new TV production and exporting the property to the United States.
-This acquisition marked the first step towards Chorion becoming the media production company it ultimately became.
-It nonetheless remained a company with a diverse portfolio, as evidenced by the founding of the Tiger Tiger nightclub on London's Haymarket in late 1998.
-The Tiger Tiger format was expanded to other cities during 1999.
+For Chorion's IP division, the company's first step into becoming the media production company it ultimately became came in June 1998, when Chorion acquired the rights to the Agatha Christie literary estate, with a vision of reviving the crime brand through new TV production and exporting the property to the United States, and soon afterward purchased the literary estate of Georges Simenon.